DanielSSilva/danielssilva.github.io/_drafts/2020-10-13-Using-Raspberry-Pi-as-an-Azure-Agent-for-Pipelines-part2.md

 While I was studying this topic, I found that you can also deploy agents to containers (we will cover that in a 3rd part).
 You can deploy it to containers by essentially [running a script that Microsoft made](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#create-and-build-the-dockerfile-1) that will do all of the previous steps for you, and run the config with an "unattended" switch.

-That seems a promising way to overcome the burden of having to configure all of those steps again and again.
+That seems to be a promising way to overcome the burden of having to configure all of those steps again and again.
 However, there were some changes that I've had to make to that script so that it worked in our case, as we will see next.
 Even so, we still have to figure a way to run this script on each host.